quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 In this typical IoT deployment scenario, the requirements for the minimal architecture are as follows:

-- The SCHC Context of Host A MUST be compatible with the SCHC Context of Host B and Host C. This means that the SoR, parsers, and rule IDs are consistent between the three `Instances`.
+- The SCHC Context of Endpoint A MUST be compatible with the SCHC Context of Endpoint B and Endpoint C. This means that the SoR, parsers, and rule IDs are consistent between the three `Instances`.
 - The SCHC Context MUST be synchronized between the three `Instances`.
-This means that the SCHC Context MUST be updated on all three `Instances` whenever a new SCHC Session is established.
+This means that an updated SCHC Session between all three `Instances` is established whenever the `Context` is updated or modified.

 ### Discussions

-**Why synchronize the SCHC Context of A and C?**
+**Why synchronize the SCHC Context of A and C?** Synchronizing the SCHC Context of Endpoint A and Endpoint C is desirable.
+This reduces the complexity of managing multiple SCHC Contexts at Endpoint B and eventually reduces the size of the Rules IDs, impacting the SCHC packet size.

 ## Core Components